 2. Use everything in your toolbox

 If you’re single and you don’t want to be, then it’s important to try all of the tools available to you.
 What are these tools?
-Online dating sites and apps, speed-dating, clubs, classes, friends and their networks, group activities, and the list goes on.
+Online dating sites and apps such as Match.com, speed-dating, clubs, classes, friends and their networks, group activities, and the list goes on.
 If it’s a way to meet someone, then it’s a tool.

-3. If you’re online dating, don’t go halfway
+3. If you’re online dating, go all in

 In order for online dating to “work,” whatever that means to you, you have to actually market yourself well—through pictures and profile—and then be proactive in the process.
 Many people slap up a sub-par profile with even worse photos and are surprised when they’re not getting dates!
 Or, maybe they do that as a defense mechanism to say that it doesn’t work even if they “tried.”
 If you’re going to do it, it’s only worth it if you’re proud of what you post.